420blaze420/tape0002/README.md

 ### 3. Scope of Work

 #### Wireless site survey
-* Prior to any implementations or configurations **Xcompanyx** requires a site survey done by a technician.
-The technician will collaborate with an IT employee, chosen by the **Xcompanyx** CIO, to determine the best fit for our campus environment.
+* Prior to any implementations or configurations **Xcompanyx** requires a site survey done by the project manager.
+They will collaborate with an IT employee, chosen by the **Xcompanyx** CIO, to determine the best fit for our campus environment.
-* This will include a signal strength heat map, access point placement, installation and configuration, integration with existing wired network, security configurations, documentation, expected basic maintenance, and expectations of support.
+* The site survey document should include a signal strength heat map, access point placement, installation and configuration recommendations, integration with existing wired network, security configurations, expected basic maintenance, and expectations of support.

 #### Access point placement
 * Access point placement should be determined through the use of a heat map, of which would be produced during the site survey.